Pobermeier/birthday-express-api/README.md

 # Birthday Organizer - Express API + Vanilla JS Web App

 Birthday Organizer is a simple front-end application build with Vanilla JS & Bootstrap components that provides full CRUD-functionality.
-It fetches it's data from an Node- & Express-based REST-API.
+It fetches its data from an Node- & Express-based REST-API.
 Data storage on the server-side is implemented with an in-memory database that is written to a JSON-file once the server gracefully shuts down.
 A live version of the front-end app can be found [here](http://104.248.44.20:5003/)

 ## Project Set-Up